Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

      A C++20 language feature for describing the API of a piece of software.
      Intended as a replacement for headers for this purpose.

+   dynamic dependencies
+     Dependencies which require a separate command to detect so that a further command may have its dependencies satisfied.

    embarrassingly parallel
      A set of tasks which, due to having minimal dependencies between them, can be easily divided into many independent tasks that can be executed